Sell on your terms. No Fees - Any Condition

 Cheney Washington

-Located near the Idaho border, Cheney is known for its sense of community and connection to Eastern Washington University.
-The university is a major employer in the area, providing job opportunities and contributing to the town’s atmosphere.
+Cheney is situated close to the Idaho border.
+It is well known for its strong sense of community and association with Eastern Washington University.
+The university is the town’s largest employer, and its presence contributes to the town’s atmosphere.

 8. Pullman